ianchien/GA-with-MLP/README.md

 # GA_with_MLP
-Using Gentic Algorithm to train the nodes of MLP
+Using Gentic Algorithm to train the nodes in MLP